rgmyr/tf-ProSeNet/README.md

 - Heavier regularization (of both prototype vector diversity and classifier weights). **Does not seem to help.**

 Other ideas to try:
 - Heavily downsampling the first class.
+(Undesirable, since it wouldn't be a reproduction of results.)
 - Verifying custom regularization terms more rigorously.
 - Put cross entropy loss on logits (rather than softmax)